Brian Keating

 Brian Gregory Keating (born September 9, 1971) is an American cosmologist.
-He works on observations of the cosmic microwave background, leading the BICEP, POLARBEAR2 and Simons Array experiments.
-He received his PhD in 2000, and is a Distinguished Professor of Physics at University of California, San Diego since 2019.
+He works on observations of the cosmic microwave background, leading the POLARBEAR2 and Simons Array experiments.
+He also conceived the first BICEP experiment.
+He received his PhD in 2000, and is a distinguished professor of physics at University of California, San Diego, since 2019.
 He is the author of two books, Losing The Nobel Prize and Into the Impossible.